-An Application Question requires answers that are not necessarily found in the material being studied.
-They are often about the author, history, doctrine, or other related topics.
+An Application Question requires answers that are not necessarily found in the material being studied about the author, history, doctrine, or other related topics.
 Two Application Questions per set will be included in League meets 1-4.
-All Application Questions and their answers will be posted on the Bible Quiz website and can also be found on the Study Guide CD.

 Quotation Question

 A Quotation Question requires a perfect quotation as an answer from a complete verse or verses.